 For further information, please see https://www.sheffield.ac.uk/socstudies/cpd or

 For further information about how to register for University of Sheffield modules and courses, please see http://www.southyorkshireteachingpartnership.co.uk/cpd-application-and-registration-processes/

 CPD at Sheffield Hallam University

-Sheffield Hallam University are currently developing a Post Graduate Certificate course that is provisionally called Advanced Adult Social Work.
+Sheffield Hallam University have developed a Post Graduate Certificate in Advanced Adult Social Work.
 This will run from September 2018, and includes modules that look at current innovative approaches to adult social work (like the 3 conversations model) and positive risk taking in adult safeguarding.
 It also has modules that consider how we apply adult legislations in practice.
 At post graduate level, students will have the opportunity to critically explore these concepts and consider how they would work within their Local Authority.

 The PG Cert will consist of the following modules:

 |Applied Adult Social Work Law 1||The aim of this module is to enable participants to build on practice experience, develop and demonstrate critical knowledge and skills relevant to the Care Act 2014 within the context of strength based approaches.|

 |Applied Adult Social Work Law 2||This module enables participants to build upon practice knowledge & skills key in developing emancipatory practice within Adult Social Work assessments with people who lack mental capacity.
 This is in the context of the Mental Capacity Act 2005, Deprivation of Liberty Safeguards and Autism Act 2009|